 There are primarily four factors that impact the treatment time for patients –

-The severity of teeth misalignment and type of orthodontic issues being treated are the main factors that impact treatment times, not just the patient’s age.
+According to the Best Dentist in UAE the severity of teeth misalignment and type of orthodontic issues being treated are the main factors that impact treatment times, not just the patient’s age.
 Age usually only plays a minor role.

 Results usually fluctuate from person to person to patient and often depend on many factors such as misalignment severity, bone density, and the patient’s age.
 A person will usually start to see changes within four to six weeks.
 Within a few months, your friends and family will also start to observe that your braces are beginning to be sufficient.